-For each worker node and the master, Extrae keeps track of the events in an intermediate format file (with .mpit extension).
-At the end of the execution, all intermediate files are gathered and merged with Extrae's mpi2prv command in order to create the final tracefile, a Paraver format file (.prv).
+Extrae keeps track of the events in an intermediate format file (with .mpit extension).
+At the end of the execution, all these files can be gathered and merged with Extrae's mpi2prv command to create the final tracefile, a Paraver format file (.prv).
 See the Visualization Section for further information about the Paraver tool.